MarkMiller37/openSYDE_Linux/README.md

   * needs cleanup in C_SyvUpInformationWidget, C_SyvUpSummaryWidget, C_SyvUpInformationWidget
   * see https://forum.qt.io/topic/131934/is-there-an-alternative-to-qwintaskbarbutton-in-qt-6
 * CAN "DLLs":
-  * C_SyvSeDllConfigurationDialog needs cleanup; no interactive configuration or "TestConnection" for Linux
+  * C_SyvSeDllConfigurationDialog needs cleanup; no interactive configuration for Linux
   * "DLL_Open" and "DLL_Close" not available for Linux; calls have been #ifdefed and need cleanup
   * "DLL_Status" used by CAN Monitor not available for Linux; #ifdefed to return a bitrate of 125kBit/s; needs cleanup
   * Setting bitrate not implemented; needs to be added in C_CAN.cpp via socket CAN